Remembering Warrant's Jani Lane: 1964-2011

 The Life and Death of a "Song and Dance Man"

-The body of Jani Lane, former lead singer of Warrant and reluctant poster boy for the '80s hair metal movement, was found in a Los Angeles area Comfort Inn at approximately 5:30 PM local time on August 11, 2011 - a tragic and solitary end for a once-beloved performer.
-For better or worse, Warrant and Lane himself personified the out-of-control success - and the excesses - of the late 1980s L.A. rock scene.
+The body of Jani Lane, former lead singer of Warrant and reluctant poster boy for the '80s hair metal movement, was found in a Los Angeles area Comfort Inn on August 11, 2011 - a tragic and solitary end for a once-beloved performer.
+For better or worse, Warrant and Lane himself personified the out-of-control success - and excess - of the late 1980s L.A. rock scene.
 Sadly, as the "hair metal" sound fell out of favor when the 90s dawned, Lane was unable to shake the dreaded "one hit wonder" tag that had been affixed to him despite his best efforts to be recognized as a talented and versatile songwriter.

-Lane was born John Kennedy Oswald in Akron, Ohio on February 1, 1964... an ironic choice, considering that President John F. Kennedy was assassinated by Lee Harvey Oswald only three months prior to his birth.
+Lane was born John Kennedy Oswald in Akron, Ohio on February 1, 1964.
 Young John demonstrated musical skills early in his life, becoming a drummer in a local band at the age of 11.
 He continued drumming in various bands throughout his teenage years, but maintained an urge to move "up front" and become a vocalist/songwriter.
 He accomplished this with a 1983 move to Florida, where he adopted his stage name and formed the local hard rock act Plain Jane with his future Warrant bandmate Steven Sweet.
 Plain Jane relocated to Los Angeles in the mid '80s to take advantage of the exploding hard rock scene in the area.
 There they caught the attention of guitarist Erik Turner, whose own band, Warrant, was just getting off the ground.
 Turner invited Lane and Sweet to join Warrant and the new lineup quickly conquered the Los Angeles club circuit.